 Three years have now passed since the adoption of the ESG2015.
 In that time, institutions and agencies have taken important steps in revising their QA approaches, methods and criteria to better align them with these new requirements.
 Meanwhile, several European projects continue to address the topic of student-centred learning as well.
 Nevertheless, it is clear that both institutions and agencies are still debating the best and most appropriate ways to detect, measure, and support student-centred learning approaches through quality assurance.

-This ENQA workshop will consider the following questions:
+This ENQA workshop considered the following questions:

 - How is student-centred learning addressed in quality assurance and how could it be in the future;

 - What are the respective roles of institutions and agencies;

 - What is the role of students in the related processes; and

 - How can we make the most of their contribution?

 The event mainly targeted QA professionals from QA agencies but was open to any professional in the QA field that may be interested in this topic.

 The seminar took place over two half-days, with the programme beginning at 13:00 on Monday, 10 December and concluding on Tuesday, 11 December at 13:30.